acisops/acis_anomaly_pages/source/fep_thresholder.rst

 written to intervene if the observation with the anomaly is still in progress to dump diagnostic data.

 * Send an e-mail to sot_red_alert and convene a telecon giving the plan, and the need for quick action to get the SOP done before the end of the science run.
+* Prepare a CAP and submit it for review to cap_review@ipa.cfa.harvard.edu
 * The steps below should also be followed, as appropriate.

 If not, we need to: